 “Too often we give children answers to remember rather than problems to solve.” – Roger Lwein

-I often thought that my desk or table was about to break at the mere weight of all of the books that I had to read throughout the semester.
-I do have to admit that it was quite satisfying to see the pile grow smaller and smaller as I made my way through the year, taking on one book at a time.
-Even though there were some difficult times, I am very grateful for the experience, for it taught me way more than pubic school, or online school would have ever taught me in the long run.
-What it taught me:
+I thought that my desk or table would break at the weight of all of the books I had to read throughout the semester.
+I have to admit it was satisfying to see the pile grow smaller as I made my way through the year.
+Taking on one book at a time.
+Even though there were some difficult times, I’m very grateful for the experience.
+It taught me way more than public school, or online school would have ever taught me in the long run.

 It showed me how to asses a problem and find a solution on my own.
 Gave it me the ability to be an independent thinker, not dependent on others to guide me through every step.